Lophogobius cyprinoides

 Lophogobius cyprinoides, commonly known as the crested goby, is a small fish that is widespread throughout the western Atlantic Ocean.

+Distribution

+This widespread species occurs throughout the western Atlantic Ocean, from South Florida and Bermuda, throughout the Caribbean, and along the coasts of Central & northern South America.

+Habitat

+Adults are capable of dwelling in fresh or saltwater and inhabit tidal creeks, estuaries, mangroves and other coastal waters with salinity ranging from 0.0 to 39.3 ppt.
+Crested gobies favor mangroves because it uses the extensive underwater roots for shelter and hiding.

 Description

 The crested goby is a small but stout fish, reaching a maximum length of 10 cm.